If you are unsatisfied with pre workout supplements, then it’s possible you are considering trying to make your own pre workout. I understand.

 1. Citrulline Malate

-It results in a biochemical reaction that helps your ability to gain muscle.
+It results in a biochemical reaction that helps your ability to gain muscle in your own pre-workout supplements.
 What it does it boost your energy which consequently helps you perform better in the gym.

 You can’t get citrulline in your diet since it’s primarily found in watermelon.
-Supplementation is helpful in obtaining this specific ingredient.
+A pre-workout supplement is helpful in obtaining this specific ingredient.

-For example, some studies revealed that this might be useful to increase athletic performance in high-intensity anaerobic exercises with short rest times and to relieve post-exercise muscle soreness (1).
+For example, study published in the National Center for Biotechnology Information (NCBI) revealed that this might be useful to increase athletic performance in high-intensity anaerobic exercises with short rest times and to relieve post-exercise muscle soreness .

 It’s one of the more expensive ingredients to put in a pre-workout, but it may be worth the overall health benefits.